 In this section

-There are many essential business development resources available on how to create and sustain a successful business including live and recorded online tutorials, websites, courses on-demand, and no-cost one-on-one consulting.
+There are many essential business development resources available for how to create and sustain a successful business including live and recorded online tutorials, websites, courses on-demand, and no-cost one-on-one consulting but it can be overwhelming.

 The solution?
 A toolkit leveraging the wealth of business development assistance and resources available through the state, Chambers of Commerce, Destination Marketing Organizations, non-profit incubators, and business accelerators have been compiled and packaged into one Entrepreneur Tour Operator Toolkit.